 Evolutionist Ernst Mayr defined natural selection as “the process by which in every generation individuals of lower fitness are removed from the population.”

-It is well known that natural selection, in the Darwinian sense, constitutes a tautology.
+It is well argued that natural selection, in the Darwinian sense, constitutes a tautology.
 It survives therefore it is fit.
 It is fit therefore it survives.

-This is still controversial and often debated simply because the modern Darwinist does not like being told his major foundation stone for the whole of Darwinian theory is circular reasoning.
+This is still controversial and often debated simply because the modern Darwinist does not like being told his that one of his major foundation stones, for the whole of Darwinian theory, is circular reasoning.
 Darwinism is in fact based on several logical fallacies like this.
 Another common Darwinian fallacy goes like this:

 So they, as usual, merely deny the reality of it and go on arguing over as if debating it using this or that sophism changes anything of the truth of it.